eduardopintor/talk-marcos/src/README.md

 1. Make your awesome talk based on this template.
 1. Push it to a gh-pages branch on your GitHub account.
-1. Share the URL with the world!
+1. Share the URL with the world!e world!